 When 16-year-old Cyd announces with cheerful nonchalance that "I don't really read," she's in a book-lined room, and more than a few of the volumes on the shelves were written by her aunt Miranda, the woman she's addressing.
 Their literary divide is one of several obvious differences between the two.
 But what might have devolved into cutesy odd-couple territory instead moves in unexpected directions, bolstered by a fundamental idealism.

 Even with a backstory of devastating violence (handled with impressive concision), Princess Cyd is a film in which strangers are open and kind and where friends, in a casual ritual of spiritual communion, gather to share meals and read literary passages to one another.

-Premiering at BAMcinemaFest in New York, the new feature by Stephen Cone (Henry Gamble's Birthday Party) can be clunkily earnest, but it rises above those lapses to build a believable sense of awakening around its well-played central duo, who, in different ways, undergo physical awakenings during their time together.
+Premiering at BAMcinemaFest in New York, the new feature by Stephen Cone (Henry Gamble's Birthday Party) can be clunkily earnest, but it rises above those lapses to build a believable sense of dawning self-awareness in its well-played central duo, who, in different ways, undergo physical awakenings during their time together.

 The action begins nine years after the calamitous background event, when vivacious soccer player Cyd (Jessie Pinnick), at her widowed father's suggestion, travels to Chicago from South Carolina (more a random point of reference than a true place in the story) to spend a few summer weeks with Miranda (Rebecca Spence), her mother's sister.
 As with any sudden pairing, the new circumstances present awkward territory to navigate — territory that Cyd, with little deference to age, tends to bluster into tactlessly, questioning her aunt about her sex life and offering callow, judgmental advice.
 But even with her insensitive remarks, Cone frames their differences not as a clash but as a rewarding mutual inquiry.